-There may be rare and exceptional circumstances where, it is necessary to immediately escalate a new complaint to the final stage of the internal process.
-This will be at the Customer Relations Manager's discretion.
+There may be rare and exceptional circumstances where it is necessary to immediately escalate a new complaint to the final stage of the internal process.
+This will be at the Head of Complaint's discretion.

 Taking your complaint to an Ombudsman